The Puglia Guys Ostuni guide. Made in Puglia.

 Along Corso Giuseppe Mazzini you will find Terra Nostra Salumeria e asporto Ostuni in similar style.

-A local Despar supermarket is located at Via Armando Diaz, 17.
+A local Despar mini market grocery store is located at Via Armando Diaz, 17 just a 10-minute walk from Piazza della Libertà.
 Usually open between 08.00 – 13.30 and 17.00 – 21.00 (Sunday 08.30 -14.00).

 If you want to stock up on food we recommend supermercato Famila, Via Pietro de Laurentis (on the main Ostuni ringroad).
 This is Ostuni’s largest supermarket, and a favourite with locals and summer visitors.
 They have great fresh fruit and vegetable, bread, cheese, fish and meat counters, as well as regular supermarket goods.
 They stay open during the afternoon.